 The Graduate School provides opportunities to pursue advanced study in more than 40 master's programs, 1 educational specialist program, and 12 doctoral programs – three of which are professional practice degrees.
 Additional professional and academic opportunities exist to pursue graduate certificates and graduate badges.
 Two admission statuses, degree and non-degree, are available to accommodate qualified students desiring to pursue graduate degrees as well as those simply desiring to earn graduate credit for personal and professional reasons.
 Students must be admitted to the Graduate School in order to receive graduate credit.

 Application for graduate study is made through the Graduate School regardless of the program area desired.
 All applicants must submit the required Graduate School materials before the Graduate School will process the application.
 Program areas may also require an additional program application and additional, program-specific supporting materials.
 It is the applicant’s responsibility to determine what additional items may be required and submit those by the published deadlines.
-You can find specific program level requirements online on the Graduate Programs page.
+You can find specific program level requirements online by following the appropriate links below, and all links embedded in the step-by-step instructions.

 Students can track their application status online through the OneStop.